-Almighty God, who for our redemption gave your only-begotten Son to the death of the cross, and by his glorious resurrection delivered us from the power of our enemy: Grant us so to die daily to sin, that we may evermore live with him in the joy of his resurrection; through Jesus Christ your Son our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+O God, who made this most holy night to shine with the glory of the Lord's resurrection: Stir up in your Church that Spirit of adoption which is given to us in Baptism, that we, being renewed both in body and mind, may worship you in sincerity and truth; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and for ever.
 Amen.

 The Epistle Reading

 Romans 6:3-11

-The Psalm

-Psalm 114, BCP p.
-756

 Gospel Hymn

-Hymnal 1982, #213, v.
-1-3
+Now the green blade riseth, Hymnal 1982 #204, v 1-2

-The Gospel
+The Gospel Mark 16:1-8

-Matthew 28:1-10
+Gospel Hymn

+Now the green blade riseth, Hymnal 1982 #204, v 3-4

 The Homily

 Mtr.
 Radha Kaminski

 Invitation to the Renewal of Baptismal Vows

 Celebrant

 Through the Paschal mystery, dear friends, we are buried with Christ by Baptism into his death, and raised with him to newness of life.
 I call upon you, therefore, now that our Lenten observance is ended, to renew the solemn promises and vows of Holy Baptism, by which we once renounced Satan and all his works, and promised to serve God faithfully in his holy Catholic Church.

 Thanksgiving over the Water

 Celebrant The Lord be with you.